-- A. The State Water Board shall be responsible for the following costs: - a.
-Salary and any benefits for the Administrator; - b.
+- b.
 Administrative costs attributed solely to the Administrator, including, but not limited to, additional computers, phones, furniture, and working space requirements. - c.
-Extraordinary legal, accounting, and other similar administrative and managerial fees that cannot be paid for by the designated system's rates, fees, charges, and existing accounts. - d.
-Reasonable liability insurance cost as determined by the State Water Board - B. The designated system shall be responsible for ordinary costs associated with operating and maintaining the water or sewer system including, but not limited to, all planning and construction projects required to meet applicable water standards and requirements, except for any funds awarded to the Administrator or the designated system for this purpose. - C. Subject to fund availability and project eligibility, the State Water Board may provide separate funding for construction and planning projects, and ongoing operation and maintenance costs, to the Administrator, including the Administrator's subsidiary company or designee as approved by State Water Board, or to the designated system, as set forth in applicable funding guidelines and policies. - D. Administrators of regional projects may be permitted to expend financial resources in aggregate across multiple designated systems to increase cost-effectiveness or for other appropriate use, with State Water Board approval.
-Administrators may also expend financial resources for feasibility studies and engineering assessments for non-designated systems that may be willing to voluntarily participate in regional projects, with State Water Board approval.
+Extraordinary legal, accounting, and other similar administrative and managerial fees that cannot be paid for by the designated water system's rates, fees, charges, and existing accounts. - d.
+Reasonable liability insurance cost as determined by the State Water Board - B. The designated water system shall be responsible for ordinary costs associated with operating and maintaining the water or sewer system including, but not limited to, all planning and construction projects required to meet applicable water standards and requirements, except for any funds awarded to the Administrator or the designated water system for this purpose. - C. Subject to fund availability and project eligibility, the State Water Board may provide separate funding for construction and planning projects, and ongoing operation and maintenance costs, to the Administrator, including the Administrator's subsidiary company or designee as approved by State Water Board, or to the designated water system, as set forth in applicable funding guidelines and policies. - D. Administrators of regional projects may be permitted to expend financial resources in aggregate across multiple designated water systems to increase costeffectiveness or for other appropriate use, with State Water Board approval.- Administrators may also expend financial resources for feasibility studies and engineering assessments for non-designated water systems that may be willing to voluntarily participate in regional projects, with State Water Board approval.- - E. An Administrator has no legal obligation to use its own assets or resources, financial or otherwise, in any way to operate the water or sewer system.